brndnmtthws/brndn-io/content/posts/startup-ideas/index.md

 The only difference between success and failure is execution.

 Just look at Facebook—it wasn't the first social network (remember Friendster and MySpace?).
 Google wasn't the first search engine.
 Uber wasn't the first ride-sharing app.
-What set these companies apart was ruthless, relentless execution on a good-enough idea, not the originality of the concept itself.
+Those companies won because they kept shipping, distributing, and improving while everyone else stalled out.
+The idea itself wasn't the rare part.

-Focus less on finding the perfect idea and more on becoming the kind of founder who can turn an average idea into an exceptional company.
+So spend less time trying to dream up the perfect idea.
+Pick something decent and see if you can actually make it work.

 [^1]: "Figma raises $50 million Series D." TechCrunch, 2020.